-On November 19, 2020, the Company entered into the OpenBiome Agreement in order to obtain OpenBiome's CMC manufacturing process to enhance its current manufacturing capabilities for its lead program, CP101; the OpenBiome Agreement was fully executed and closed on March 1, 2021.
-Simultaneously with entering into the OpenBiome Agreement, the Company terminated the MAL Agreement and the APL Agreement, as well as certain subject matter agreements, and executed the A&R Strategic Agreement.
-Upon the closing of the OpenBiome Agreement on March 1, 2021, the CSA was also terminated, and the Company will not incur any additional expense to be paid to OpenBiome.
+On November 19, 2020, the Company entered into the OpenBiome Agreement in order to obtain OpenBiome's CMC manufacturing process to enhance the Company's then current manufacturing capabilities for its lead program, CP101; the OpenBiome Agreement was fully executed and closed on March 1, 2021.
+Simultaneously with entering into the OpenBiome Agreement, the Company terminated the Material Access License Agreement ("MAL Agreement"), the CSA and the Asset Purchase and License Agreement ("APL Agreement"), as well as certain subject matter agreements, and executed the A&R Strategic Agreement.

-Pursuant to the OpenBiome Agreement, the Company acquired certain biological samples, software, and a non-exclusive license to OpenBiome's CMC technology upon signing in November 2020, and acquired certain biological samples, a commercial lease, contract services intellectual property and capital equipment upon the closing of the transaction in March 2021.
-The Company previously licensed the biological samples and OpenBiome's CMC technology under various historical agreements with OpenBiome which terminated upon signing of the OpenBiome Agreement.
-As such, the acquisition of the CMC technology license was a continuation of previously granted rights.
-Under the A&R Strategic Agreement, the OpenBiome Agreement releases, for a one-year period from signing, a hiring restriction under the A&R Strategic Agreement (i.e., non-solicitation) such that the Company may hire, at its discretion, certain OpenBiome employees.
-The Company did not acquire any such employees as part of the transaction.
+Pursuant to the OpenBiome Agreement, the Company acquired certain biological samples, software, and a non-exclusive license to OpenBiome's CMC technology upon signing in November 2020, and acquired certain biological samples, a commercial lease, contract services, intellectual property and capital equipment upon the closing of the transaction in March 2021.